Caroline Baillie: Awards and memberships

 Caroline is co-founder and co-director, along with Eric Feinblatt, of Waste for Life, a network of scientists, engineers, academics, designers, and local communities working together to research, implement, and disseminate poverty-reducing solutions to specific environmental problems.

-Baillie is also a member of Critical Stage Company, which is "committed to new writing, or tackling established pieces in a new way..."
-Through Critical Stage and the Integrated Learning Centre at Queen's University, she put on several productions using student and members of the Kingston community that linked to the themes of engineering and society.
+Baillie founded Critical Stage Company, which is "committed to new writing, or tackling established pieces in a new way...".
+CSC ran from 1998 to 2017.
+Through Critical Stage and the Integrated Learning Centre at Queen's University, she put on several productions with professional actors, as well as student and members of the Kingston community that linked to the themes of engineering and society.
+In 2018 Baillie and Feinblatt created a local program of their organization Waste for Life, entitled 'Standing People Together' (SPT).
+SPT supports connections from 'people and people to nature' through its Forest exploratorium and Standing people Together Theatre.

-She is also an associate editor of the Journal of Engineering Education.